Kamva/mgm/README.md

 }
 ```

-Or return model collection from another connection:
+Or return a model's collection from another connection:

 ```go
 func (model *Book) Collection() *mgm.Collection {